Iano-theDev/0x22_alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## 6 First State model
 Write a python file that contains the class definition of a State and an instance Base = declarative_base()

+## 7 All states via SQLAlchemy...
+Write a script that lists all State objects from the database hbtn_0e_6_us